redhat-developer/intellij-common-ui-test-library/README.md

 ### Add this library to an existing IntelliJ Plugin project

-1) Generate pom.xml and install the artifact into your local maven repository
+1) Install the plugin to your local maven repository (use Java 8 to run the following cmd)
 ```
-./gradlew createPom && mvn clean install
+./gradlew publishToMavenLocal
 ```

 2) Extend the build.gradle file of the IntelliJ Plugin repo